10 Health Benefits Of Mint Leaves

 Would like to learn about the health benefits of mint leaves?

 Mint is a perennial herb that grows very fast.
 During mint’s growing period, small purple flowers can be seen blooming all over it.
-There are a variety of different types of mint and they generally grow to a height of 10 to 120cm.
+There are a variety of different types of mint, and they grow to a height of 10 to 120cm.

 While mint can be found in all sorts of environments, it grows best in moist environments and soils.
 If left to grow, it will spread over large areas, conquering new lands like Genghis Khan.
 Since mint spreads so fast, many consider it to be invasive.